Frequently Asked Questions

 Q12.
 What’s the extent to which payers reimburse primary care providers for performing skin allergy tests and for preparing provisions for immunotherapy?

 Q13.
-What is the break even point for the TurnKey II service model?
+What is the break even point for the Turnkey service model?

-- The break-even point for most practices for the TurnKey II Model is achieved after skin testing about 20 patients and prescribing immunotherapy and preparing provisions for about 10 patients testing positive.
+The break-even point for most practices for the Turnkey Model is achieved after skin testing about 20 patients and prescribing immunotherapy and preparing provisions for about 10 patients testing positive.